-Phase 3 Department Chair Resolution: If a concern remains unresolved after Phase 2 Mediation, the written documentation from Phase 2 must be submitted to the Chair of the Department in which the faculty is a member.
+Phase 3 Department Chair Resolution: The party appealing appeal from Phase 2, should submit the written documentation from Phase 2 to the Chair of the Department in which the faculty is a member.
 The Department Chair will review the written concern and may further investigate the issue and submit a binding resolution to the student and the faculty involved.

 Phase 4 Dean's Office Review: Student(s) or faculty may appeal the Department Chair's decision in writing to the Dean using this form within five business days of the Department Chair Resolution.
-The Dean will typically designate the Assistant/Associate Dean for Academic Affairs or Assistant/Associate Dean for Student Affairs to oversee the Dean's Office Review.
+The Dean will typically designate the Assistant/Associate Dean for Academic Affairs and/or Assistant/Associate Dean for Student Affairs to oversee the Dean's Office Review.
 The decision of the Dean is final.

-Should the nature of the student's concern not appear to fall clearly under the above process, the student is advised to discuss her or his concern with the School's Assistant Dean of Student Affairs who will inform the student of an appropriate course of action.
+Should the nature of the student's/students' or faculty concern not appear to fall clearly under the above process, the student should discuss her or his concern with the School's Assistant Dean of Student Affairs who will inform of the appropriate course of action.